gallepuz/laser-feedback/README.md

 # laser-feedback
-Arduino/Nucleo shield for interfacing and feedback control of a pulsed laser ablator.
+Lab friendly Arduino/Nucleo shield for interfacing and feedback control of a pulsed laser ablator.

 ### To Do
 Trobbar un nom més sersi.